JoeyLee-22/DinoGameAI/README.md

 # Dino Game AI
 dino game implemented with pygame

-Two ways the ai is implemented: neural network and genetic algorithm
+ai is implemented with a neural network

-Automatically set to only run game
+Automatically set to run with ai

-To run neural network ai: change argument of start in main.py to `run_AI=True, ai='nn'`

-To run genetic algorithm ai: change argument of start in main.py to `run_AI=True, ai='genetic'`
+To run normal game: add argument to start in main.py: `run_AI=False`

 - - -

 # Neural Network

-multi layer perceptron that takes the distance and the height of the cactus along with the game speed to predict whether to run or jump
+multi layer perceptron that takes the distance to the next cactus along with the game speed to predict whether to run or jump

 - - -